N0Wire/Traffic-Sign-Detection/README.md

 of the Selective Search + SVM are loaded and fed into the CNN+STN classifier.
 The accuracy is calculated.
 Additionally the result of the STN on some of the bounding boxes is plotted.

+# eval_gtsdb.py
+In this file the classifier is tested onto the images of the GTSDB dataset.

 # preprocessor_plot.py
 The preprocessor and dataloader is tested.
 The plot from the project report of the preprocessor result is created.